Code-Institute-Submissions/JavaScript-Essentials---Rock-Paper-Scissors-Spock/README.md

   - From the source section drop-down menu, select the Main Branch
   - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://whlw27.github.io/HTML-Essentials-Portfolio-Project/
+The live link can be found here - https://whlw27.github.io/JavaScript-Essentials---Rock-Paper-Scissors-Spock/

 ## Credits

+### Revision

+- Additional guidance on Javascript and further explanantion on topics not covered in depth in the course was found on https://www.w3schools.com/
+- Additional self-lead projects and study on Javascript was found on https://www.codecademy.com/learn via the PRO subscription

 ### Content

-- The text for the Home page was taken from https://www.smithsonianmag.com/history/gobekli-tepe-the-worlds-first-temple-83613665/ and https://whc.unesco.org/en/list/1572/
-- The video content on the homepage is from youtube via the National History channel https://www.youtube.com/watch?v=A3aBN2QGn6w
-- Guidance on how to build the timeline structure https://www.w3schools.com/howto/howto_css_timeline.asp
-- Guidance on the :after Psuedo class was found https://developer.mozilla.org/en-US/docs/Web/CSS/::after
 - The icons across the website were taken from [Font Awesome](https://fontawesome.com/)
 - The website fonts are courtesy of Google Fonts https://fonts.google.com/about

 ### Media

-- The images used for the landing page gallery were taken from wikimedia - https://commons.wikimedia.org/wiki/Category:G%C3%B6bekli_Tepe
-- The images used for the timeline were taken from wikimedia, found by searching the full name of the temple - https://commons.wikimedia.org/
-- The images used for the background of the timeline and the articles page were taken from https://www.wallpaperflare.com/search?wallpaper=desert
-- The images used for the books on the articles page were taking from their rlevant shop postings at https://amazon.co.uk and https://www.abebooks.co.uk/
+- Audio featured in the game was sourced from https://freesound.org/